Do Jews Deny Jesus?

 The last example I will share is one which totally contradicts Christianity’s claim that denying Jesus is essentially denying eternity.
 Christians will often quote this verse,

-“Also I say to you, whoever confesses me before men, him the Son of Man also will confess before the angels of G-D. But he who denies me before men will be denied before the angels of G-D…”
+“Also I say to you, whoever confesses me before men, him the Son of Man also will confess before the angels of G-d.
+But he who denies me before men will be denied before the angels of G-d…”

 -Luke 12:8-9